 Bonus: Unified Communications

 The cloud phone system is a perfect enabler of unified communications.
-Unified communications is all about making a wealth of communications channels and options into a single point of access.
-Cloud unified communications leads to more consistent and convenient communication with colleges and customers by allowing them to use their preferred channels.
-For example, when you are on a phone call through the desktop softphone and have to leave for a while, instead of having to hang up the phone, you can forward the call to your mobile phone and keep on the conversation.
+Unified communications are all about making a wealth of communications channels and options into a single point of access.
+Cloud unified communications lead to more consistent and convenient communication with colleges and customers by allowing them to use their preferred channels.
+For example, when you are on a phone call using your web-based or desktop softphone and have to leave for a while, instead of having to hang up the phone, you can forward the call to your mobile phone and keep on the conversation.
 Some providers also offer values in enhanced collaboration, such as instant messaging, presence, CRM integration, and more.

 Handy Features of Cloud Phone Systems

 Leading cloud phone service providers offer unlimited advanced features, such as auto attendants, conference, voicemail, call queue, without additional charges to your basic monthly fee.
 For your reference, below are some features of Yeastar Cloud Phone System that hits the most popular list and you can watch the videos to learn more:

 - Call Forwarding

 As a basic feature of a phone system, call forwarding allows an incoming call to a designated destination under different conditions such as “When Busy”, “No Answer”, and “Always”.
 For instance, you can choose not to answer a call and forward it to a colleague or to voicemail.
 Watch the video ->